The Disciplinary Register (Register) records disciplinary action taken against registered building practitioners in Victoria.

 The Register lists:

-The Register does not show:
+The Register does not include:

-- information about current inquiries or investigations
+- information about current enquiries or investigations

 - any other complaints made against the practitioner, such as cases involving disputes at VCAT or those reported to Consumer Affairs Victoria.